tflite-soc/tflite-soc/README.md

 # tflite-soc

-Holds scripts to build and start containers that can compile binaries to the zedboard's arm
+Holds scripts to build and start containers that can compile Tensorflow Lite binaries to the zedboard's arm or build system models for specific TFLite OPs using SystemC.

 ## Structure